sathomas/jsDataV.is/src/text/ch8/05-routes.md

 As you can see, the event handler code is quite simple.
 It constructs a <span class="smcp">URL</span> that corresponds to the Details view (`'runs/' + id`) and passes that <span class="smcp">URL</span> to the router's own `navigate` method.
 That method updates the browser's navigation history.
 The second parameter (`{ trigger: true }`) tells Backbone.js to also act as if the user had actually navigated to the <span class="smcp">URL</span>.
 Because we've set up the `details` method to respond to <span class="smcp">URL</span>s of the form `runs/:id`, Backbone.js will call `details` and our router will show the details for the selected run.

-When users are looking at a Detailed view, we'd also like to let them easily navigate to the Summary view.
-A button in details template will serve for this demonstration.
+When users are looking at a Detailed view, we'd also like to provide a button to let them easily navigate to the Summary view.
 As with the Summary view, we can add an event handler for the button and trigger a custom event when a user clicks it.

 ``` {.javascript .numberLines}
 Running.Views.Details = Backbone.View.extend({